sunlight-cms/packager/README.rst

-      -r        path to the sunlight root directory (required, must be a GIT repo) -o        output .zip path (default name: %from-%to%.zip) --since   starting tag or commit (defaults to newest version tag) --from    version this patch is for (defaults to --since tag if possible) --to      version this patch updates to (defaults to core version) --db      path to a .sql patch file (optional) --script  path to a .php patch script (optional)
+      -r        path to the sunlight root directory (required, must be a GIT repo) -o        output .zip path (default name: %from-%to%.zip) --since   starting tag or commit (defaults to newest version tag) --from    version constraint this patch applies to (defaults to --since version if possible) --to      version this patch updates to (defaults to core version) --db      path to a .sql patch file (optional) --script  path to a .php patch script (optional)